Response to TNFD recommendations

 • • Planted mangrove trees (1.5 ha, 3,000 trees) in Malaysia

-Promoting environmentally friendly development Reduce plastic containers/packaging and promote resource recycling
+Promoting environmentally conscious development Reduce plastic containers/packaging and promote resource recycling

 • • Develop product designs and new containers that reduce plastic use